Pavelwell7/django-project-1/django-orm-watching-storage-part-1/README.md

  To work with the database, you need to configure the appropriate parameters in the `settings.py` file.

- Necessary environment variables `settings.py` file.
+ Necessary environment variables in `settings.py` file.

  Before running the program, you need to set the following environment variables:

- `DB_ENGINE` - database engine (for example: django.db.backends.postgresql)
+ `DB_ENGINE` - database engine.

  `DB_HOST` - database host.